Just4test/ShortPixel.dzbundle/README.md

 ## How to install
 First of all, you need Dropzone 3 installed.
 I suggess you to [download](https://github.com/Just4test/ShortPixel.dzbundle/releases) release version.
-Just unzip it and double click "CloudApp.dzbundle".
+Just unzip it and double click "ShortPixel.dzbundle".

 Or you can create bundle manually.
 Follow these step:
 1. Download or clone code as "ShortPixel.dzbundle".